 I do find a few things will be important to your training success:

 1. Eating enough – especially important when you’re training is to eat healthy.
 I wouldn’t recommend going on some bullshit diet (ie cut out XX for a few weeks).
 Eat a balanced diet (you should ideally know what you need to eat to feel healthy by now) and if you’re not sure what that is, go talk to a nutritionist.
 There are a ton of books that give you suggestions but again, it will be the meal plan that works for you.
+It won’t replace your need for a good diet, but it can supplement it, with different supplements for body and mind, that is easy because you can buy modafinil online and different sites.

 Above all, enjoy it.
 Just like a job, if you commit to a workout program that you don’t enjoy then you don’t be putting all you have into your training sessions.
 I’ve tried to keep this brief for the sake of attempting to reiterate a few key points that I find are sometimes easily overlooked when considering offseason training.